Libby Hathorn

 Elizabeth Helen Hathorn (born 1943) is an Australian writer for children, and a poet who works with schools, institutions and communities.
 She has received many awards for her books, some of which have been translated into several languages.
 In 2001 she was awarded a Centenary Medal for her contribution to children's theatre.
 In 2014 she was awarded the Alice Award for her contribution to Australian literature.
-In 2017 she won the Asher Peace Prize and in 2022 the Pixie O'Harris ABIA Award for excellence and dedication to children's literature.
+In 2017 she won the Asher Peace Prize and in 2022 the ABIA Pixie O'Harris Award for excellence and dedication to children's literature.

 Early life

 Hathorn was born in Newcastle, New South Wales.
 She attended Balmain Teacher's College (soon part of the New South Wales Institute of Technology) and worked as a teacher and librarian from 1965 to 1981.
 She has attained a Master of Arts, Macquarie University.

 Career

 Hathorn's stories have been translated into several languages and adapted for stage and screen.
 Her work has won honours in Australia as well as in the United States, United Kingdom and the Netherlands.
 She was awarded a Centenary Medal in 2001 "for service to Australian society in writing for theatre for young people", and the Alice Award from the NSW Society of Women Writers in 2014.
 The latter is a national award for a woman writer "who for her written work has made a distinguished and long term contribution to Australian literature".